 Getting the most out of your Green Grams

-To ensure you get the most out of your green grams, there are certain things you can do to avoid some of these issues which you can read on in our article on pulses.
+To ensure you get the most out of your green grams whilst reducing these downsides, there are certain measures you can take to reduce anti-nutrients as explained in our article on pulses.

 1. USDA National Nutrient Database for Standard Reference – Mung beans, mature seeds, cooked, boiled, without salt